Arcotic-Solutions-Ltd/laravel-installer-with-envato/AGREEMENT.md

 Copyright (c) 2024 Arcotic Solutions

 License and Use:
-License Grant: Upon purchase, you are granted a non-exclusive, non-transferable license to use the SastaFleet - Vehicle Reservation/Booking System in accordance with the terms set forth by Envato Market (CodeCanyon).
+License Grant: Upon purchase, you are granted a non-exclusive, non-transferable license to use the SastaFleet in accordance with the terms set forth by Envato Market (CodeCanyon).

 Permitted Use:
 You may use the system for personal or commercial projects, provided that you comply with the terms of this license.